top of page

 Search

-Best Day Trips from Milan (A Detailed Guide on How to Explore)
+Most Wonderful Day Trips from Milan (A Detailed Guide)

 Best Day trips from Milan.
 The view of Duomo di Milano

-If you want a weekend getaway from a business trip or have a spare day in your leisure trip, a day trip to fascinating Italian villages is always a rewarding idea.
+If you want a weekend getaway from a business trip or have a spare day in your leisure trip, a day trip to the fascinating Italian countryside is always rewarding.
+Popular lakes like Lake Como, Lake Garda and Lake Maggiore can be reached within an hour from Milan.

-So, let’s start exploring the best day trips from Milan, Italy!
+So, let’s start exploring the best day trips from Milan!

-1. Day trip from Milan to Bellagio and Varenna (Villages on Lake Como)
+1. Bellagio and Varenna (Villages on Lake Como)

 Best Day trips from Milan.
 View of Bellagio streets